 Campsite in Normandy

-Normandy provides the holidaymaker with a wealth of places to see and landscapes to explore.
+Camping in Normandy provides the holidaymaker with a wealth of places to see and landscapes to explore.
 The dramatic chalk cliffs of the Alabaster Coast which tower over the towns of Le Tréport, Fécamp and Yport have produced such natural wonders as the mysterious Needle Rock at Etretat.
 Inland, too, Normandy makes a rich and varied destination for a camping holiday with campsites situated in Calvados, the Risle Valley and along the banks of the River Seine.

 A camping holiday in Normandy also means taking the time to enjoy a spot of river or lake fishing, a walk in the woods or a fun cycle ride for old and young alike.
 The elegant spa towns of Deauville, Honfleur et Cabourg bask in the beautiful light which so inspired Monet, Flaubert and Maupassant.
 From the Bayeux Tapestry, through the D-Day landing sites at Omaha Beach to the majestic sight of Mont Saint-Michel rising from its vast sandy bay, Normandy is a place of unrivalled beauty and poetry.